 Some MUC implementations use custom overlay networks to achieve a similar result as IRC channels.
 The drawback is, it is not a generic solution all XMPP servers can use to distribute the load - it only works for a set of servers run under the same administration.

 It would be nice to see these kind of improvements in a generic way, so that all servers in the XMPP federation can take part (see the Smart Chat proposal above for example).
 This would address those frequently discussed scalability issues of MUC.
 And even better, if such a multicast improvement was generic enough to also encompass presence and pubsub.

 A minor privacy concern with MUCs is the /msg command which sends private messages through the MUC, not directly to the recipient.
 This is frequently not obvious to the people using this function.
-The MUC could therefore listen into private conversations if suitably modified.

 Another minor concern is about identity.
 XMPP resources are case sensitive.
 Due to that, there can be 3 persons in a MUC with the identities foo@bar/AbC, foo@bar/aBC and foo@bar/ABc.
 This could cause confusion, as they may appear as the same person to other participants.

 Supporting MUCs from PSYC